Bon Jovi surprises shoppers at Long Island supermarket

 FARMINGDALE, Long Island (WABC) --No one's giving this 19-pound lobster a bad name.
 Instead, a Long Island supermarket is naming it "Bon Jovi."

-That's because the real Jon Bon Jovi made a surprise appearance Saturday at the Stew Leonard's supermarket Farmingdale, where the crustaceous "Bon Jovi" was sold.
+That's because the real Jon Bon Jovi made a surprise appearance Saturday at the Stew Leonard's supermarket in Farmingdale, where the crustaceous "Bon Jovi" was sold.

-Dozens of unsuspecting shoppers and staff snapped pictures with the star as he prompted his son's rose company, "Diving Into Hampton Water."
+Dozens of unsuspecting shoppers and staff snapped pictures with the star as he promoted his son's rose company, "Diving Into Hampton Water."

 ----------